How Digitec Galaxus delivers personalized newsletters with reinforcement learning and Google Cloud

 Without a contextual bandit algorithm, one of these images would be shown to someone at random without considering information you may have observed about them during previous visits.
 Contextual bandits enable businesses to consider outside context, such as previously visited pages or other purchases, and then observe the final outcome (a click on the image) to help determine what works best.

 While Digitec Galaxus heavily personalizes their website homepages, they are very very sensitive and also require more cross-team collaboration to update and make changes.

 Together with the Digitec Galaxus team, we decided to narrow the scope and focus on building a contextual bandit personalization system for the newsletter first.
-The Digitec Galaxus team has complete control over newsletter decisions and testing various ML experiments on a newsletter would have less chance of adverse revenue impact than a website homepage.
+The Digitec Galaxus team has complete control over newsletter decisions and aspects such as latency were less critical than on the homepage, such a use case was more suitable for our ML experiments.

 The main goal was to architect a system that could be easily ported over to the homepage and other services offered by Digitec Galaxus with minimal adaptations.
 It would also need to satisfy the functional and non-functional requirements of the homepage as well as other internal use cases.